 The clipboard is the background buffer service that (temporarily) holds your copied links, texts, and images before they are pasted somewhere else.
 Up until October 2018, when Windows introduced Clipboard history, one had to use external clipboard managers to keep a log of all their copied content.
 But with this update, it became possible to ditch those managers for the supercharged native clipboard.

 But is it safe to keep your copied content on the clipboard?
 If you have to copy sensitive information every now and then, perhaps not so much.
-Here are six ways to empty the clipboard on Windows 10 and why it is imperative that you do so from time to time.
+Here are six ways to empty the clipboard on Windows 11 and why you must do so from time to time.

 Related: 8 ways to fix screenshots not working problem